 The closing of his Air Force Cross citation reads, “Through his extraordinary heroism, superb airmanship, and aggressiveness, Airman Robinson reflected the highest credit upon himself and the United States Air Force.”

-Luncheon tickets are $22 and available at www.welcomehomeveteranscelebration.com.
+Luncheon tickets are $22 and are available at www.welcomehomeveteranscelebration.com.

 As the premier sponsor for the Celebration, AARP is offering its members an 18% discount on all ticketed events with the code WELCOME50.